NJIT-DSA/NJIT-DSA-01-arrays/README.md

 **First** execute **only** the `FirstTests` tests so that you can see the sort and reverse algoritms working.

 You can run these tests from the command prompt or from VS Code.
-Running on the command prompt:
+Running from the command prompt:

 ```
 mvn -Dtest=FirstTests test